lastblindpilot/.NET-snippets/README.md

-This is a basic and simple collection of my own snippets for .NET
+This is a super simple collection of snippets for .NET/ASP and etc.
 ------------------------------------